 According to multiple human rights organisations such as Human Rights Watch (report available here link), the Public Prosecutor's Office has gone as far as to apply certain controversial laws, that they deem to be in breach of international standards of rights and freedoms, in order to manipulate cases and allow for the deprivation of liberty during the course of trials.

-This was the case for Sami, Mehdi, and Mondher on Monday the 8th of March 2021, when they were charged by the Assistant Secretary of State with "assaulting a public official through words, gestures, or threats", according to Article 125 of the Code of Criminal Procedure - after having endured 48 hours of detention.
+This was the case for Sami, Mehdi, and Mondher on Monday the 8th of March 2021, when they were charged by the Assistant Secretary of State with "assaulting a public official through words, gestures, or threats", according to Article 125 of the Penal Code - after having endured 48 hours of detention.

 “The vast majority of cases submitted under this article are brought by security officers against citizens in clear abuse of power”, explains attorney Ayoub Ghadmasi.